Skagit County Master Gardener Foundation

 • Carrots and parsnips are difficult to germinate, require thinning, and take a long time to grow, but they are far sweeter than those bought in the grocery store.

 • Tomatoes are sought after by most gardeners, but even the determinate bush varieties need a lot of space.
 The challenge with tomatoes is that they need lots of sun and heat for the fruit to mature and sweeten to that wonderful taste that we all crave—but this challenge can be overcome!
-Tomatoes are so popular that we have an entire webpage dedicated to Growing Tomatoes.
-Master Gardeners have made an art of it, and you can too!
-Judy Callahan, a long time Skagit County Master Gardener, says the first rule of growing tomatoes in the PNW is "not to grow tomatoes!"
+Skagit County WSU Extension Master Gardeners have made an art of it, and you can too!
+Judy Callahan, a long time Master Gardener, says the first rule of growing tomatoes in the PNW is "not to grow tomatoes!"
 However, Judy, like so many other gardeners, overcomes the challenges to successfully grow tomatoes every year.

 • Peppers, like tomatoes, need full sun and heat.
 Hot peppers mature faster and do better in the PNW than the sweeter varieties.